 Finally, it is worth noting the advances in sights, rangefinding, environmental detection (wind etc) and the computational power available will also be an influencing factor in the discussion as will the viability of very small, semi-disposable UAV’s.

 To compensate for an increase in weight we often have to resort to using quad bikes or even developing ever more complex and expensive exoskeletons, unmanned load carriers, the big dog mechanical robots real mules.
 This is not the answer, quads need fuel, maintainers and in the terrain in Afghanistan, often get bogged down or cannot traverse selected areas of terrain.

-Batteries seems to be a recurring problem, not only with the frankly criminal and well known quality issues with BOWMAN batteries that has now thankfully been resolved but also with the proliferation of types.
+Batteries seem to be a recurring problem, not only with the frankly criminal and well-known quality issues with BOWMAN batteries that has now thankfully been resolved but also with the proliferation of types.
 The MoD has recently announced a series of improvements for batteries and now has a very effective integrated approach to power generation and storage but it masks the problem of too much power being required.
-BOWMAN is very power hungry, one possible means of reducing the power demand and hence battery requirement is to use UAV or mast/aerostat communications payloads.
-Like cell networks the power requirement is transferred away from the portable device.
-The ideal end state would be a TETRA/TETRAPOL network across our area of operation, thus allowing mobile phone style handsets rather than the heavy BOWMAN backpack we now use.
+BOWMAN is very power-hungry, one possible means of reducing the power demand and hence battery requirement is to use UAV or mast/aerostat communications payloads.
+Like cell networks, the power requirement is transferred away from the portable device.
+The ideal end-state would be a TETRA/TETRAPOL network across our area of operation, thus allowing mobile phone style handsets rather than the heavy BOWMAN backpack we now use.

-Could we reduce the need to carry so much in rations, water and ammunition if we had a better resupply system, more more numerous semi permanent fixed location, helicopter lift or precision air drop?
+Could we reduce the need to carry so much in rations, water and ammunition if we had a better resupply system, more numerous semi-permanent fixed location, helicopter lift or precision airdrop?